arijitsh/tic-tac-toe/README.md

 ## Features
 ### Equivalent Boards
-The following boards are same:
+The following boards are same, therefore one strategy should cover all these:
 ```
 ---   -x-  ---  ---
 --x   ---  x--  ---
 ---   ---  ---  -x-
 ```
 The computer can understand this.
 It calculates the equivalence classes of boards.
 See `board.py` for the implementation.

+## Code Organization
+`ttt.py` contains the main game playing.
+`game_engine.py` contains RL and other implementations.
+`state.py` maintains game states.